lucdoebereiner/rcblog/source/_posts/new-sharing-function.md

 ---

 We have enabled a new way of sharing research: link sharing.
-It is similar to systems you may know from google drive.
+It is similar to link sharing you may know from google drive.

 When link sharing is enabled, anybody who knows the link has access to your exposition.
+The exposition is not listed anywhere else, one can only reach it through the link.

-The process is reversable: when the link is disabled, it will become inactive again.
+The process is reversable: when the option is disabled, the link will no longer provide access to the exposition.
 ![The share option dialog](https://societyforartisticresearch.github.io/rcblogpublic/images/share-option.jpg "image showing the new share option dialog")